-LOCALLY LINEAR EMBEDDING (LLE) (Roweis and Saul, 2000), ISOMAP (Tenenbaum et al., 2000), and LAPLACIAN EIGENMAPS (Belkin and Niyogi, 2001) are some examples of unsupervised locality preserving manifold learning algorithms but these methods do not explicitly learn a mapping function for unseen data instances.
-Ocnlinx et al. (2009) and Hou et al. (2009) propose two variants of the LLE algorithm in order to capture the local neighborhood structure in the data better.
-LOCALITY PRE-SERVING PROJECTIONS (LPP) have been proposed also to learn a mapping function while preserving locality (He and Niyogi, 2003).
+Locally linear embedding (LLE) [3], Isomap [4], and Laplacian eigenmaps [5] are some examples of unsupervised locality preserving manifold learning algorithms but these methods do not explicitly learn a mapping function for unseen data instances.
+Onclinx et al. [6] and Hou et al. [7] propose two variants of the LLE algorithm in order to capture the local neighborhood structure in the data better.
+Locality preserving projections (LPP) have been proposed also to learn a mapping function while preserving locality [8].

 In addition to these unsupervised methods, there are also supervised methods which keep the local neighborhood structure in the data.
-LOCAL FISHER DISCRIMI-NANT ANALYSIS (LFDA) combines the ideas behind FDA and LPP (Sugiyama, 2007).
+Local Fisher discriminant analysis (LFDA) combines the ideas behind FDA and LPP [9].
 The mapping is obtained again by solving a generalized eigenvalue problem but the between-class scatter and within-class scatter matrices are calculated locally with the help of an affinity matrix (an idea which is borrowed from LPP).
-LFDA also removes the restriction of obtaining at most c - 1 dimensions in the projected feature space.
-Tao et al. (2009) extend FDA by maximizing the geometric mean of the divergences between different pairs of classes.
+LFDA also removes the restriction of obtaining at most c-1 dimensions in the projected feature space.
+Tao et al. [10] extend FDA by maximizing the geometric mean of the divergences between different pairs of classes.
 This strategy obtains better projections in terms of class separation for multiclass problems.
-Another method is LOCAL LEARNING PROJEC-

-TIONS (LLP) which can use supervised information (its difference from PCA) and minimize the local estimation error instead of the global estimation error (Wu et al., 2007).
+Another method is local learning projections (LLP) which can use supervised information (its difference from PCA) and minimize the local estimation error instead of the global estimation error [11].